 Mullvad has a good number of city servers across the globe.

-Australia (six cities)
+Australia (five cities)

-Canada (three cities)
+Canada (four cities)

-France (two cities)
+France (three cities)

-Germany (two cities)
+Germany (three cities)

 Japan (two cities)

-UK (two cities)
+UK (three cities)

-US (13 cities)
+US (18 cities)

 EXPERT TIP: Some of Mullvad’s city locations disappear if you change protocol.
 For example, Osaka and Marseille are not available when using OpenVPN.
 You should select Mullvad’s automatic protocol for the most city-level options.

-Australia is also a standout with Adelaide, Brisbane, Canberra, Melbourne, Perth, and Sydney IP addresses all available.
+Australia is also a standout with Adelaide, Brisbane, Melbourne, Perth, and Sydney IP addresses all available.
 Even the best VPN services for Australia usually only have around three or four city options.

 Mullvad Rents Most of Its Servers